-Before attempting to tow an RV, some preparatory work is in order.
+Before attempting to tow an RV or travel trailer, some preparatory work is in order.
 Not only is improperly towing an RV dangerous to yourself and other drivers, but it can also damage your RV or the tow vehicle.
 In order to ensure a safe trip for everyone involved, take some time to learn the ins and outs of how to tow an RV.
 Here are 10 RV towing tips to get you started.

 1. Check Your Tow Vehicle’s Tow Rating